johnterrys/AirlineTicketOffice/README.md

 ### ***RUN THE APPLICATION***

-#####The steps to start the application are as follows:
+>#### The steps to start the application are as follows:

-> -Download this zip and extract it to desired location
+> - Download this zip and extract it to desired location
-> -Run 'AirlineTicketOffice.sln' using Visual Studio(internet connection required - for installation 'MVVM Light Toolkit ' and 'Entity Framwork')
+> - Run 'AirlineTicketOffice.sln' using Visual Studio(internet connection required - for installation 'MVVM Light Toolkit ' and 'Entity Framwork')
-> -In 'AirlineTicketOffice.Main' project open file 'AirlineTicketOffice_Create_T-SQL_DB.sql'(folder 'Docs')
+> - In 'AirlineTicketOffice.Main' project open file 'AirlineTicketOffice_Create_T-SQL_DB.sql'(folder 'Docs')
-> -In this file on line 21 and 23, replace the path 'FILENAME' to desired(Sample:FILENAME = N'D:\DATABASE\AirlineTicketOffice.mdf').
+> - In this file on line 21 and 23, replace the path 'FILENAME' to desired(Sample:FILENAME = N'D:\DATABASE\AirlineTicketOffice.mdf').
 You can not change the name('AirlineTicketOffice.mdf' and 'AirlineTicketOffice_log.ldf') of the database.
 If path on the disk 'C:' - you need to run VS with administrator rights.
-> -Create database: run 'AirlineTicketOffice_Create_T-SQL_DB.sql' in 'new query'.
+> - Create database: run 'AirlineTicketOffice_Create_T-SQL_DB.sql' in 'new query'.
-> -By default, connectionString = "data source=(localdb)\MSSQLLocalDB;...".
+> - By default, connectionString = "data source=(localdb)\MSSQLLocalDB;...".
 If need - replace 'source to required'.